-Calla Rose Ostrander, Strategic Advisor & Healthy Soil Advocate at Phoenix Rising Resources LLC and Natural and Working Lands Climate Change Advisor at the California Natural Resources Agency, will provide an overview of the effects of composting on carbon, water, and nutrient cycles, and the climate more broadly.
-She will also cover the latest on the carbon sequestration potential of compost amended soil, the upstream benefits of composting different organic materials, and an update on the NRCS Interim Standard for Carbon Amendments.
+Calla Rose Ostrander, Strategic Advisor & Healthy Soil Advocate at Phoenix Rising Resources LLC and Natural and Working Lands Climate Change Advisor at the California Natural Resources Agency, provided an overview of the effects of composting on carbon, water, and nutrient cycles, and the climate more broadly.
+She also covered the latest on the carbon sequestration potential of compost amended soil, the upstream benefits of composting different organic materials, and an update on the NRCS Interim Standard for Carbon Amendments.

-Jean Bonhotal, Waste Management Specialist and Director of the Cornell Waste Management Institute in Soil and Crop Sciences, will pull from her 25 years in education around composting food, manure, animal carcasses, and compost quality and use, as well as her research characterizing and developing beneficial uses for organic residuals and balancing soils to maximize crop production.
-Her presentation will lay out the qualities of different composted feedstocks commonly found on farms, including associated assets, challenges, applications, and soil and plant health impacts.
+Jean Bonhotal, Waste Management Specialist and Director of the Cornell Waste Management Institute in Soil and Crop Sciences, pulled from her 25 years in education around composting food, manure, animal carcasses, and compost quality and use, as well as her research characterizing and developing beneficial uses for organic residuals and balancing soils to maximize crop production.
+Her presentation layed out the qualities of different composted feedstocks commonly found on farms, including associated assets, challenges, applications, and soil and plant health impacts.

 Calla Rose Ostrander

 Calla Rose is a Strategic Advisor to individuals and organizations dedicated to the well-being of people and planet.
 She specializes in climate change and agricultural policy, science communications and movement building.
 Since 2013 she has worked to support the advancement of carbon farming, compost production and climate beneficial material economies in California.
 In partnership with John Wick and the partner organizations of the Marin Carbon Project, Calla Rose has supported the successful scaling of regenerative agriculture to the state scale through strategic organization, economic development, local and state policy, and communications.

 The fee for this webinar is $20.
 Participation in this series is free for farmers (use code FARMER).